rishub-tamirisa/tamper-resistance/README.md

 This repository contains implementations for TAR (including the Random Mapping initial safeguard), red-teaming evaluation, and baseline methods.
 The current implementation assumes that models come from 🤗 Transformers, meaning they have the expected configs, subclasses, etc. However, the FSDP wrapping can be made compatible with any model.
 We plan to update the code to be more agnostic when we migrate to FSDP v2.

-(This repository also serves as a scalable implementation of first-order meta-learning)
+This repository also provides a scalable first-order meta-learning implementation, leveraging FSDP for training.

 ## ☕ Quick Start ☕